rhalbersma/dctl/README.md

       cd build
       cmake ..
       make -j10
-      ctest -j10 -E "aima"
+      ctest -j10 -E "search|traversal"

-The build will take about half a minute on a 3.2 GHz Intel i7 (and longer for systems with less parallelism).
+The build will take less than a minute on a 3.5 GHz Intel i7 (and longer for systems with less parallelism).
 The test-suite itself takes a second to run.
-Note that the `ctest` command excludes all unit tests that do a tree walk or tree search (these tests will take several minutes to hours to run, respectively).
+Note that the `ctest` command excludes all unit tests that do a tree search or traversal (these tests will take several minutes to hours to run, respectively).

 To completely regenerate the test-suite's build solution, simply delete the contents of the entire `build/` directory and rerun the above commands.
 To skip the `cmake` configuration step, and only rebuild and rerun the test-suite, simply type

       make clean
       make -j10
-      ctest -j10 -E "aima"
+      ctest -j10 -E "search|traversal"

 If you do not see any errors, the tests succeeded.
 Congratulations: your system supports the DCTL, and you are now ready to start coding!